cccntu/my-line-bot/README.md

 # GPT-2 in your phone: Line bot with GPT-2 sentence completion

-Because free tier Heroku doesn't have enough space, I run the transformer model on another local machine and server the main app on Heroku (becuase line requires https web hook)
+Because free tier Heroku doesn't have enough space, I run the transformer model on another local machine and server the main app on Heroku (becuase line requires https web hook), the model serving uses gRPC.

 ## How to Use